drifter1/compiler/README.md

 This repository contains the code for a compiler implementation for a simple, C-like language that relies on the C tools Flex and Bison.

-A comprehensive tutorial series is also available.

-The project was unfortunately abandoned for over five years due to the maintainer's time constraints.

-Due to the 2020 Steemit dispute, when the project was revitalized the tutorial series resumed on Hive instead.

 > [!IMPORTANT]
 > A major overhaul of the repository is currently underway (see open issue #5).